 The Isles of Shoals is a group of islands of the coast of Portsmouth and it is considered to be one of the most haunted areas in New Hampshire with numerous ghost sightings on 9 of the islands.

-Boon Island Lighthouse is haunted by an unknown spirit who opens and closes doors as well as running up and down the stairs.
+Boon Island Lighthouse is haunted by an unknown spirit that opens and closes doors as well as running up and down the stairs.

 Boon Island is said to host a sad lady dressed in white who wanders the island and there are also sightings of The Isodore, a ghost ship that wrecked among the islands in 1843!